kithenry/kithenry/README.md

 ## Hi there 👋
 - I am Keith Henry Nambale.
 Fourth year Computer Engineering student at [Eastern Mediterranean University](https://www.emu.edu.tr/en).
 - I am enthusiastic about programming and how vast the amount of possibilities that there are for someone that is good at it.
 - I do some web development.
-You can please take a look at my portfolio website (that I am working on) right [here]([kithenry.github.io](https://github.com/kithenry/kithenry.github.io))
 - My web programming relies on react and bootstrap for the front end , and python django for the backend